RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 B.	The cloud provider
 C.	The regulators overseeing your deployment
 D.	Your organization
-Answer: B
+Answer: D

 ### Question # 89 - If an organization wants to retain the most control of their assets in the cloud, which service and deployment model combination should they choose?
 A.	Platform as a service (PaaS), community
 B.	Infrastructure as a service (IaaS), hybrid
 C.	Software as a service (SaaS), public
 D.	Infrastructure as a service (IaaS), private
-Answer: B
+Answer: D

 ### Question # 90 -	Henry’s company has deployed an extensive IoT infrastructure for building monitoring that includes environmental controls, occupancy sensors, and a variety of other sensors and controllers that help manage the building.
 Which of the following security concerns should Henry report as the most critical in his analysis of the IoT deployment?
 A.	There is a lack of local storage space for security logs, which is common to IoT devices.
 B.	The IoT devices may not have a separate administrative interface, allowing anybody on the same network to attempt to log in to them and making brute- force attacks possible.
 C. The IoT devices may not support strong encryption for communications, exposing the log and sensor data to interception on the network.
 D. The long- term support and patching model for the IoT devices may create security and operational risk for the organization.
-Answer: B
+Answer: D

 ### Question # 91 - In what cloud computing model does the customer build a cloud computing environment in their own datacenter or build an environment in another datacenter that is for the customer’s exclusive use?
 A. Public cloud